meagar/twitter-bootstrap-form-builder/README.md

 A gem for building **horizontal** (vertial/search/inline coming soon) Twitter Bootstrap forms, automagically handling the control-group markup, field labels and inline-error messages.

-## Changes

-This fork displays error messages with .to_sentence instead of .join(',')

 ## Installation

 Add this line to your application's Gemfile: